-Your cover letter may look something like this:
+Once you put all of these pieces together, your cover letter should look something like this:

 The views expressed in this article are those of the author and do not necessarily reflect those of Berxi™ or Berkshire Hathaway Specialty Insurance Company.
 This article (subject to change without notice) is for informational purposes only, and does not constitute professional advice.
 Click here to read our full disclaimer